Optimal Non-Adaptive Group Testing with One-Sided Error Guarantees

 Our proof strategy consists of finding a ``worst case distribution'' on the number of positive tests the non-defective items in $\cN_{\ell}$ get placed in, and showing that the probability of $\tilde{S}'$ explaining more tests than $\tilde{S}$ under this distribution is small.
 The probability of at least one of the $\ell$ non-defective items in $\cN_{\ell}$ being included in any given test is $1 - \big(1 - \frac{\log 2 (1+o(1))}{k}\big)^{\ell} = \frac{\ell \log 2}{k}\big(1+o(1)\big)$, since $\ell = o(k)$.
-Thus, recalling the high probability upper bound on the number of tests left unexplained by $\tilde{S}$ given in \eqref{eq:unexplained}, the number of newly explained tests is stochastically upper bounded by the following:\footnote{ Our analysis focuses on the positive tests that these $\ell$ non-defectives get placed in.
-Any negative tests they get placed in will only decrease the number of explained tests further, since by Definition \ref{def:explained} any non-defective in a negative test does not explain any tests.
-However, for our purposes it suffices to naively upper bound this amount of decrease by zero. }
+Thus, recalling the high probability upper bound on the number of tests left unexplained by $\tilde{S}$ given in \eqref{eq:unexplained}, we have that the number of tests that could be newly explained by $\cN_\ell$ is at most